nhsconnect/prm-practice-migration/guide/00-get-started.md

 A proposed go-live date should be agreed between the practice, Clinical Commissioning Group (CCG) and GP IT delivery partner.

-This proposed date should be agreed with the new clinical system supplier.
+This proposed date should be agreed with the new clinical solution supplier.

 {%- capture lesson_learnt_1 -%}